Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 For the more serious engineers, the HS5 are most likely the better option.

-You can also check out our picks of the best budget studio monitors and the best studio monitors under $500.
+For more great options, check out my recently updated picks of the best budget studio monitors in the $200-400 range and the best studio monitors under $500.

 Who are the Yamaha HS5 best suited for?